 The AGTE held two meetings which took place on 23-24 July 2012 and on 21-22 January 2013 in Bonn, Germany.

-The AGTE final recommendations will be presented for discussion at the eleventh session of the CST which will be held from 17 - 20 September 2013 in Windhoek, Namibia.
+The AGTE presented its final recommendations at the eleventh session of the CST which was held from 17 - 20 September 2013 in Windhoek, Namibia.